 4 million euros for the Aduarderdiep area plan

-The general board of the Noorderzijlvest Water Authority will meet on February 2.
-On the agenda is the provision of a €4 million loan for a number of necessary interventions in and around the Aduarderdiep.
+The Board of Directors Noorderzijlvest Water Authority on February 2.
+On the agenda is the approval of a 4 million euro loan for a number of necessary improvements in and around the Aduarderdiep.

-• restoring the monumental Aduarderzijlen lock complex;
+• the restoration of the historic Aduarderzijlen lock complex;

 • the approach to the three bridges over the old locks.

-Nature-friendly banks and navigable depth in order
+Nature-friendly banks and adequate water depth

 Plus for the Aduarderzijl area